How Did I “Grow” into a Children’s Author?

 The roots…

-continued to spread underground.
+continued to spread.
 While I enjoyed writing and reading all through grade school and high school, the notion that I might become a professional writer didn’t germinate until college.
 In my final semester, I took a creative writing class for fun.
 During one meeting, a classmate pointed out that my main characters were always kids.
 When she asked, “Have you ever thought about writing children’s books?” the idea finally burst through.

 The sprouts…